-WES holds multiple (three) Title I meetings with parents during the course of the school year.
-At the beginning of the year (August) the Title I team and principal conduct a meeting during the first week of school.
-The team then conducts meetings before Winter break and then again in the spring.
+WES holds (at least one and up to three) Title I meetings with parents during the course of the school year.
+At the beginning of the year (first quarter) the Title I team and principal conduct a meeting with families.
+The team may also conduct a meeting before Winter break and then again in the spring.
 Each of these meetings has a special focus (needs based) and are meant to promote further family engagement in the learning process and develop relationships/partnerships with school staff.

-- \ Annual Meeting Agenda - \ Parent Engagement Meetings
+- Annual Meeting Agenda - Parent Engagement Meetings